Shop Opening TImes

 The EAS Schoolwear Uniform Shop

-The Academy Uniform Shop is open on Tuesdays from 3.30pm – 5.00pm during term-time only, with additional opening on Thursdays at the same times from 22 June – 13 July only.
+The Academy Uniform Shop is open on Thursdays from 3pm – 4.45pm during term-time only.
 During the summer holidays the shop moves into the Main Hall and opens to a different schedule with a mix of appointments and open selling days.
 Please click on the link below for more details.

 Useful information (please click on titles to download):